Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Introduction

+The main aim of this paper is to demonstrate the potential of such a QoS-differentiated architecture via a standard analytical approach to the analysis of its performance \cite{LeBoudec10a}.
+The contributions of this paper are summarized as follows.

-\textbf{1)} \textit{Model.}\enskip We propose an analytical QoS-differentiated computing service model.
-In this model, a cloud provider posts to users a menu of $L$ SLAs.
-The $l$-th SLA consists of a response time $\varphi_{l}$ and its price $\theta_{l}$ where the larger the response time the lower the price.
-If a user $i$ chooses the $l$-th SLA, the cloud provider guarantees that, upon arrival of each of its jobs $j$, the job has a maximum waiting time $\varphi_{l}$ and then begins being processed until the completion; here, the price of processing a unit of workload of $j$ under SLA $l$ is $\theta_{l}$.
+\textbf{(\rmnum{1})} \textbf{Model Overview} (Section~\ref{sec.model}).\enskip Formally, in the proposed pricing model, a CSP posts to users a menu of $L$ SLAs.
+The $l$-th SLA consists of a response time $\varphi_{l}$ and its price $\theta_{l}$.
+The larger the response time, the lower the price.
+If user $i$ chooses the $l$-th SLA, the CSP guarantees that, upon arrival of a job $j$ of his, such job has maximum waiting time $\varphi_{l}$ and then begins being processed until the completion.
+The price of processing a unit of workload under SLA $l$ is denoted $\theta_{l}$.
+Here, the model is user-friendly and of simplicity from a user's perspective: it simply selects a SLA that best fits its need, maximizing its utility minus the price, and its cost (the price times the amount of processed workload) is predictable; it may also be more cost-effective since some users now have opportunities to take advantage of their delay-tolerant nature in return for a degraded price.

-\textbf{2)} \textit{Capacity Planning and Optimal Prices.}\enskip Given the capacity of a cloud provider and the prices of different SLAs, we propose an optimal capacity planning scheme to achieve the revenue maximization objective.
-The scheme performs an optimal admission control for the rate at which jobs of each QoS level are accepted.
-It also determines the minimum number of servers needed to guarantee each QoS requirement.
-Because the prices of SLAs determine the job's arrival rate per SLA class, an optimal pricing scheme of different SLAs is designed for revenue maximization.

-\textbf{3)} \textit{Performance Evaluation.}\enskip In terms of the revenue of a cloud provider, the proposed model is compared with an on-demand model where users are charged a fixed price for a unit of computing resources.
-Simulations show that the revenue of a cloud provider could be improved by up to a five-fold increase.

-In addition, by simulations, we also illustrate how the performance of a QoS-differentiated posted pricing model is affected by the number of servers available, the size of the users’ population, the weights of users, their sensitivity to latency, etc.